AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/IsIDReferenceWithAlias.md

 CAEXPathBuilder.IsIDReferenceWithAlias Method
 =============================================
-AutomationML 2.1 APIDetermines whether the specified object reference is an alias reference to an ID in the specified document
+Determines whether the specified object reference is an alias reference to an ID in the specified document

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)